-Younger, healthier families may fail to see the benefits of life insurance.
-However, research illustrates this coverage benefits any age group and prepares families for unexpected loss.
+Younger, healthier families may overlook the value of life insurance.
+However, research shows that this coverage benefits people of all ages and prepares families for unexpected loss.

-Life insurance is way to ensure the future well-being of your loved ones when you pass away.
-Younger, healthier generations fail to see the benefits of having life insurance at their current stage in life.
-Current studies help to illustrate how counterproductive such thinking can be.
+Life insurance is a way to protect your loved ones’ future well-being if you die.
+Younger, healthier generations do not see the value of having life insurance at this point in their lives.
+Recent research shows how counterproductive such thinking can be.

-A major key selling point, especially for young people, is that life insurance can prepare one’s family when an unplanned, life-altering accident occurs.
+A major selling point, particularly for young people, is that life insurance can prepare one’s family in the event of an unexpected, life-altering accident.

-States such as Illinois, Nevada, Utah, Arizona and others are joining together to adopt a zero-fatality goal to stop traffic fatalities and save lives.
-The efforts vary from state-to-state, but all aim to prevent dangerous roadside behaviors such as drowsy driving, distracted driving, aggressive driving, impaired driving, and not buckling up from happening.
-Traffic fatalities are still the leading cause of death for children, teems and young adults.
+Illinois, Nevada, Utah, Arizona, and other states are banding together to set a zero-fatality goal in order to reduce traffic fatalities and save lives.
+The efforts vary by state, but all aim to prevent dangerous roadside behaviors like drowsy driving, distracted driving, aggressive driving, impaired driving, and not wearing a seat belt from occurring.
+Traffic accidents continue to be the leading cause of death for children, adolescents, and young adults.

-The success from the program comes from the contribution and coordination of state departments, organizations and private businesses.
-Their goal is to educate the community why “Zero Fatalities” is the only number of deaths our nation should strive to achieve.
+The program’s success is due to the participation and coordination of state departments, organizations, and private businesses.
+Its mission is to educate the community on why “Zero Fatalities” is the only number of deaths that our country should strive for.

-Due to life’s unexpected events, life insurance experts advises families to prepare for the unexpected which can be done through proper planning and insurance proceeds.
-Coverage may vary based on whether an individual has children, dependents older than adults and other assets.
+Due to the unpredictability of life’s events, life insurance experts advise families to plan for the unexpected, which can be accomplished through proper planning and insurance proceeds.
+Coverage may differ depending on whether an individual has children, dependents over the age of 18, or other assets.

-Fortunately, life insurance rates are currently at an industry all-time low that can fit into almost everyone’s budget and insurance needs.
+Fortunately, life insurance rates are currently at an all-time low in the industry, making it affordable for almost everyone’s budget and insurance needs.